SilkRose/Pony/src/stories/darling-and-date/darling-and-date-meta.md

 	- Pinkie - Pinkie sings Rarity a song.
 She picks the game they play.
 She makes the desert they eat.

 #### Dress Design:
 White flowing dress, with a purple stitch going all the way around the skirt about one quarter of an inch from the bottom.
-The front has sleeves that cover one fourth her front legs with elastic cuffs that are a slightly darker white.
-The neck has that same purple stitch going around with a V neck in the front.
+The front has sleeves that cover one fourth her front legs.
+The neck has a blue stitch going around with a V neck in the front.

 ### Chapters